janosh/blog/content/posts/2018-11-02~gatsby-algolia-search/gatsby-algolia-search.md

 >
 ```

 Now we come to the styled components.
-Of course, design is something that will be very different from one site to the next so I only list them here for completeness and because it might save some time to simply copy and customize them.
+Of course, the design will be very different from one site to the next so we only list them here for completeness and because it might save some time to simply copy and customize them.

 ```js
 // src/components/Search/styles.js